dmapper/babel-plugin-react-native-dynamic-stylename-to-style/README.md

 This simple change brings a lot more capabilities in theming your components for a dynamic look.

+2. Convert any `*StyleName` attribute to the according `*Style` attribute.
+This is very useful for passing the sub-element styles (which are usually exposed by react-native libraries) directly from CSS.

+3. If the `styleName` value is an object or an array, automatically pipe it through the `classnames`-like library.

-2. Support for multiple named css file imports is removed
+4. Support for multiple named css file imports is removed

 ## Usage